FLIR Lepton Hookup Guide

-Once installation is complete, go to the Pure Engineering github repo and retrieve the raspberrypi_video directory.
+Once installation is complete, go to the Pure Engineering GitHub repo and retrieve the …/software/raspberrypi_video directory.
 If you’re familiar with git, you can do this from the command line.
 For most people, it’s just as easy to browse to the above link, and click “Download ZIP”.
 You can download the file to whatever directory you like, then

 cd to that directory in Terminal, and unzip it using the following command:

-cd into the unzipped folder “LeptonModule-master” and the directory “raspberrypi_video”.
+cd into the unzipped folder “LeptonModule-master” and the directory “…/raspberrypi_video”.
 This directory contains all of the files you need to compile the example code.
-First, we need to “make” the Lepton SDK, so
+First, we need to “make” the Lepton SDK.
+Use the